sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - mlir
      - Y
      - Mlir file
+   * - processor
+     - Y
+     - The platform that the model will use.
+Support bm1688/bm1684x/bm1684/cv186x/cv183x/cv182x/cv181x/cv180x
    * - quantize
      - Y
      - Quantization type (F32/F16/BF16/INT8)
    * - quant_input
      - N
      - Strip input type cast in bmodel, need outside type conversion
+   * - quant_output
+     - N
+     - Strip output type cast in bmodel, need outside type conversion
    * - quant_input_list
      - N
      - choose index to strip cast, such as 1,3 means first & third input`s cast
-   * - quant_output
-     - N
-     - Strip output type cast in bmodel, need outside type conversion
    * - quant_output_list
      - N
      - Choose index to strip cast, such as 1,3 means first & third output`s cast
+   * - quantize_table
+     - N
+     - Specify the path to the mixed precision quantization table.
+If not specified, quantization is performed according to the quantize type; otherwise, quantization is prioritized according to the quantization table
-   * - processor
+   * - fuse_preprocess
-     - Y
+     - N
-     - The platform that the model will use.
-Support bm1688/bm1684x/bm1684/cv186x/cv183x/cv182x/cv181x/cv180x.
+     - Specify whether to fuse preprocessing into the model.
+If this parameter is specified, the model input will be of type uint8, and the resized original image can be directly input
    * - calibration_table
      - N
      - The quantization table path.
 Required when it is INT8 quantization